okostadinov/csharp-players-guide/README.md

-### Solutions for the boss battles in https://csharpplayersguide.com/
+### Solutions for all advanced challenges and all boss battles in https://csharpplayersguide.com/